timsyu/BC-REC/README.md

 > Final cost:          0.08027284 ETH
 ```

-## 2 ways to interacting the contract
+## 2 ways to interact the contract

 ### Interacting from the console